l0cut15/virtualzone4doom/README.md

 NOTE
 ----

-This program is not share ware, pirate ware, of anything else.
+This program is not shareware, pirate ware, of anything else.
 It took yonks to complete and we are not asking much for it.
 Please do not distribute.
 If you purchase it from us you will receive free updates, new maps etc.

 CREDITS